 The IRS often provides installment agreements or payment plans for taxpayers in arrears.
-You can pay off your tax debt in manageable monthly payments, based on your income and expenses.
+You can pay off your back taxes in manageable monthly payments, based on your income and expenses.

 But sometimes, financial difficulties arise and you can’t make the monthly payment on time.
 Penalties, interest, and fees start to accrue, and the total amount due becomes unmanageable.
-It becomes stressful to even think about your unpaid tax debt.
+It becomes stressful to even think about your unpaid back taxes.

 Ignoring IRS notices is never the right solution, especially if you’ve already negotiated an installment agreement with the IRS.

 If you negotiate an installment agreement and then miss a payment, you’ll receive form CP523 – Intent to Levy & Intent to Terminate Your Installment Agreement.
 This notice typically comes via certified mail, signature required.

 The IRS gives you 30 days to take care of this notice by making a payment or contacting the IRS to reinstate your installment agreement.